 Dopamine has a lot of functions.
 It contributes to movement, memory, attention, and lots of other activities.
 When it comes to smoking, the function that’s most important is feeling rewarded.

 When a large amount of dopamine is released, you feel good.
 That’s why it’s the “feel-good hormone.”

 A dopamine release is like getting an emotional reward.

 And because nicotine reaches your brain so quickly, that reward-like feeling comes within seconds after you inhale.
 That instant gratification reinforces the nicotine dependence.

-Dopamine is very impotant.
-It encourages us to repeat the behaviours that ensure our survival.
+Dopamine is very important.
+It encourages us to repeat the behaviors that ensure our survival.
 Our brain rewards us when we eat, drink water, or have sex.
 Otherwise, we would starve to death and the human species would go extinct.

 But this dopamine reward system can make harmful behaviors, like smoking, seem important, too.

 Nicotine is neither food nor water and it does not protect our survival.
 It just tricks our brain into thinking we need it, just like we need food.
 That’s what nicotine addiction is.
 It makes us believe we can’t live without the thing we’re addicted to.